gen0cide/greyhound/README.md

 ## Overview

-**Greyhound**, a scalable blob storage engine.
+**Greyhound**, a scalable NoSQL storage engine.
 Similar to Memcached and Redis, but much better.

 ####Reasons why Greyhound is better: